Genesis Reviews

 For the first half of the game, it’s just jump on this, jump on that, catch the floating platform and avoid the spikes.
 Later, you get a couple of minor variations like running from a giant flame (think Final Fantasy 3– it looks like the evil flames from there), but most of the levels are the same thing except with more enemies and spikes.
 Overall, I’ve seen it all before.
 It even has the factory and the ice cap stage.
 The enemies are equally shallow- most of the time they’re not even as tall as Havoc.
 You just fight little sword-wielding dogs, evil fishes, bats and other peons.
 The bosses are very absurd, ranging from a giant dog that blows lethal bubblegum to a pirate walrus.
 They remind me a lot of Decap Attack’s.
 In fact, the whole game reminds me of it.

 High Seas Havoc is probably the third hardest platform game on the Genesis next to Bubsy 1 & 2.
-You have a fighting game-style health meter, but it’s just for show since you can only take 3 to five hits no matter who you fight.
+You have a fighting game-style health meter, but it’s just for show since you can only take three to five hits no matter who you fight.
 Speaking of health, there are WAY too many cheap hits in every level- whether it’s an enemy just an inch above you that you can’t see until you jump (which is usually too late) or getting hit by the same enemy twice before you can move away, because you only flash for 3/4’s of a second!
 Another problem is how much they use spikes- after the first level, they’re everywhere!
 The way you get knocked back whenever you’re hit only makes all of those predicaments worse!
 This is a game targeted for young ones, but I’d bet my 100+ Genesis game collection that the preponderance of lads will grow frustrated with the constant cheap hits.
 Chances are they’ll grow sick of it before they beat it.

 There’s really not much depth here at all.
 There’s easy, normal, and hard, but there’s no noticeable difference between them.
 You won’t find any new ways to beat the game since you only have one and 1/2 attacks.
 There are no secret levels or even secret rooms!
 The most covert thing in the game is finding a spring or two to get an extra life.
-There’s nothing to do with once you beat it either.
-There are unlimited continues and only five levels (2 parts each), but it will still take a while to beat it, even if you’re an expert.
+There’s nothing to do with it once you beat it either.
+There are unlimited continues and only five levels (two parts each), but it will still take a while to beat it, even if you’re an expert.

 The graphics are the savior of this game.
 If they weren’t that good, this would be one of the most average games ever.
-Instead it’s just perhaps the most average platformer ever; one of the hardest, too.
+Instead, it’s just perhaps the most average platformer ever; one of the hardest, too.

 SCORE: 5 out of 10